Battle of Geumsan: Battle

-The vanguard of the Tang army, commanded by generals Pang Tongshan and Gao Kan, were near the fortress of Geumsan (금산성 Geumsan-seong, 金山 Jīnshān, in present-day Changtu County, Liaoning) which was on their path heading to Buyeo, when the Goguryeo army led by Yeon Namsan recently arrived.
+The vanguard of the Tang army, commanded by generals Pang Tongshan and Gao Kan, were near the fortress of Geumsan (금산성 Geumsan-seong, 金山 Jīnshān, in present-day Changtu County, Liaoning) which was on their path heading to Buyeo, when the Goguryeo army led by Yŏn Namsan recently arrived.
 The larger Goguryeo army promptly attacked the Tang army, routing it off the field and inflicting heavy losses on it.
-But the army led by Xue Rengui along with defectors led by Yeon Namsaeng managed to arrive just in time, attacking the Goguryeo army from the flank; they have been keeping track of the enemy the whole time.
+But the army led by Xue Rengui along with defectors led by Yŏn Namsaeng managed to arrive just in time, attacking the Goguryeo army from the flank; they have been keeping track of the enemy the whole time.
 The routed Tang vanguard then rallied and counterattacked, thence the combined Tang army now have the numerical superiority over the enemy.
 The Goguryeo army was routed, with 50,000 killed.

 Aftermath

 The Tang army took the fortress of Geumsan after the battle, then went further north to seize Buyeo.
 The remnants of the Goguryeo army at Buyeo, still 100,000 men strong, tried attacking the fortress of Shin further south to cut the Tang forces off from their supply lines, but was intercepted by the Tang army.
 It was winter time and the fields were white with snow and both sides encamped as they took to winter quarters.
 Xue Rengui had his 2,000-strong elite cavalry wear white robes as camouflage and had it charged onto the unsuspecting Goguryeo camp, killing 20,000 soldiers and routing the rest back to Buyeo.
 Buyeo fell 20 February 668, and Xue Rengui sent letters for the 40 fortresses around Buyeo demanding their surrender.
 They surrendered, and the Tang army went on to secure the area adjacent to the Sea of Japan.